2018 AFC Champions League final

-The final was contested in a two-legged home-and-away format between Kashima Antlers from Japan and Persepolis from Iran, who both made their first Champions League final appearances.
+The final was contested in a two-legged home-and-away format between Kashima Antlers from Japan and Persepolis from Iran, with both teams making their first Champions League final appearances, the first time it happened since 2008.
 The first leg was hosted by Kashima Antlers at the Kashima Soccer Stadium in Kashima on 3 November 2018, while the second leg was hosted by Persepolis at the Azadi Stadium in Tehran on 10 November 2018.
-This was the first AFC Champions League final involving an Iranian club since Zob Ahan in 2010.
+This was the first AFC Champions League final involving an Iranian club since Zob Ahan in 2010, and the first time neither team had won the tournament before since 2013.

 Kashima Antlers won the final 2–0 on aggregate for their first AFC Champions League title.
-As winners, they earned the right to represent the AFC at the 2018 FIFA Club World Cup, entering at the second round.
+As Asian champions, they earned the right to represent the AFC at the 2018 FIFA Club World Cup in the United Arab Emirates, entering at the second round.

 Teams

 In the following table, finals until 2002 were in the Asian Club Championship era, since 2003 were in the AFC Champions League era.

 Venues

 The 2018 AFC Champions League Final was contested in two-legged home-and-away format, held at the home of both finalists.
 It is the sixth consecutive year that the AFC adopted such an arrangement.

 Kashima Antlers's home venue, 40,728 seater Kashima Soccer Stadium hosted the first leg.
 This was the first time that an Asian club final played in the Kashima Soccer Stadium.

 78,116 seater Azadi Stadium hosted the second leg.
 It is the third time that an Asian club final played in the Azadi Stadium, with the previous final being 1999 and 2002.
 One of the problems for Azadi's hosting was women's presence at stadium ban, which is runs since 1979.
 Persepolis officials promised to provide their presence.
 The stadium also had minor renovations after Persepolis' qualification to the final.